fplll/fpylll/docs/tutorial.rst

-Also, the following types of matrices are supported uniform,
+Also, the following types of matrices are supported,

 ::